cginfinity/ignite-docs-v2/docs/developer-guide/advanced/odata/metadata-model-using-edm.md

 The metadata model is used to generate model specific queries and exchange metadata with the OData Connector.

-In the example flow, we have defined a sample "users" edm using the <code class="node">EDM</code> node which resides inside the <code class="node">Odata-in</code> node.
+In the example flow, we have defined a sample "users" EDM using the <code class="node">EDM</code> node which resides inside the <code class="node">Odata-in</code> node.

 This model is used to generate EDMX response for metadata requests.